Planning Consultancy:

 Conversions to residential use will be considered carefully, although that may not be the most appropriate use, as with other proposed uses (conversion to offices or workshop units, for example).
 Each proposal for the conversion of a rural building will be assessed on its individual merits but there can be no guarantee of a planning consent for a conversion.
 There are critical planning considerations, in particular the extremely sensitive nature of the Green Belt, where many of these buildings are situated.

 It is necessary to ensure that the original building keeps as much as possible of its original character after conversion.
 The form of the building springs from its original use in agriculture and is normally expressed in large expanses of uninterrupted tiled roof pitches and timber framing, or mass brickwork that has mellowed over time.
-These elements give such buildings their character and should be retained where possible.
+These elements give such buildings their character and should be retained where possible and in this case that exactkly what wedid withthe synmpathetic extensions proposed.

 Please call me 07931 541 804 for a free no obligation consultation or email me on simon@en-plan.co.uk.
-I look forward to talking through any proposals you may have, and how our Planning Consultancy and Architectural Services cab work in harmony to deliver your project..
+I look forward to talking through any proposals you may have, and how our Planning Consultancy and Architectural Services can work in harmony to deliver your project.